 Testimony alone is usually still not enough to prove the spent money was not dissipation.
 “If expenditures are not documented adequately by the person charged with dissipation, the courts will affirm a finding of dissipation.”
 In Re Marriage of Tietz, 605 NE 2d 670 Ill Appellate Court, 4th Dist.
 1992.

-This burden of proof is so extreme that a divorce lawyer’s only advice to a client who is cheating is to keep receipts of all expenses whether they were for an affair or not.
-Otherwise, the courts may find that legitimate expenses were dissipation of assets as well.
+This burden of proof is so extreme that an Illinois divorce lawyer’s only advice to a client who is cheating is to keep receipts of all expenses whether they were for an affair or not.
+Otherwise, the courts may find that legitimate expenses were also a dissipation of assets.

 The Effect Of Dissipation of Assets in An Illinois Divorce

 Once the courts find that assets have been dissipated they will adjust the allocation of marital assets based on the dissipation.

 Illinois courts allocate the marital estate among the two parties based on a variety of factors but the bias is always towards a 50/50 split.
 After the courts consider the allocation of the marital property the courts consider any findings of dissipation.